cloudfoundry-attic/cf-docs/source/docs/using/services/ruby-service-bindings.html.md

 There are several methods for configuring a Ruby application to connect to a service:

 * Create a connection object --- You can use the `cfruntime` gem to create a service connection object.
 This is the recommended approach, as it gives you more control over how the application connects to the service.
+For more information, see [Manually Configure Connection with cfruntime](#manual) below.

 * For a database application, you can define the connection in `database.yml` --- You can parse the `VCAP_SERVICES` environment variable, which contains connection information for all services bound to your application, and update the `database.yml` file for your application.
+For more information, see [Define Connection in Configuration File](#config-file).

 * Auto-configuration -- You can auto-configure the application with the `cf-autoconfig` gem, if: (1) the application runs on the Rails framework, (2) the type of service bound to the application is PostgreSQL or MySQL, and (3) not more than one relational database service instance is bound to the application.
+For more information, see [Auto-Configure Connection with cf-autoconfig](#autoconfig).

-     **Note:** Auto-configuration overwrites the database connection information in an application's `database.yml` file -- if this is unacceptable, configure your service manually, rather than using auto-configuration.
+     **Note:** Auto-configuration for a Ruby on Rails database applicaiton overwrites the database connection information in the application's `database.yml` file -- if this is unacceptable, configure the service manually, rather than using auto-configuration.

 ## <a id='prereq'></a>Prerequisites ##